itcon-inc/vendr-django/README.md

 These can then be retrieved by accessing `/apps/v1/cities` and `/apps/v1/cities/<id>`

 Unit tests are included in the "api/tests" folder and pylint-django was used to ensure PEP compliance.
-You can run the tests with `$ pylint api.tests
+You can run the tests with `$ pylint api.tests`.

-The `requirements-dev.txt` will get you going with the dependencies needed.
+The `requirements-dev.txt` will get you going with the dependencies needed to start working locally.